niteshraj2310/Agroforestry/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## Two peanuts were walking down the street.
+One was a salted.